Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 ### UPBIT - 10 New Pools - South Korean Crypto Exchange

 [UPBIT](https://upbit.com/home) is a South Korean cryptocurrency exchange.
 It was founded in 2017 by the Korean fintech company Dunamu Inc. and has become one of the largest exchanges in South Korea.
-If you go under the Korean language option in the website landing page, there's a ton more details to translate.
+If you go under the Korean language option in the website landing page, there's a ton more details to translate than the English version.

-At the time of writing, they have opened **ten (10) new pools** all under UPBIT, with a combined **Live Stake of 97MAda, and 2MAda pledge (not bad)**, with a total of 10 delegators.
+At the time of writing, they have opened **ten (10) new pools** all under UPBIT, with a combined **Live Stake of 97MAda, and 2MAda pledge (not bad)**, and a total of 10 delegators.
 All the pools have 200kAda pledge and 100% margin fee.

-This yields a **Pool Group Leverage of 48x, which is actually exceedingly excellent** for an Exchange pools.
+This yields a **Pool Group Leverage of 48x, which is actually exceedingly excellent** for Exchange pools.
+We'll leave the exercise up to the reader to find them in the Stake vs Leverage Chart.

 Not too shabby UPBIT.
-No Cardano tweets yet though from [@Official_Upbit](https://twitter.com/search?q=from%3AOfficial_Upbit%20Cardano&src=typed_query&f=top)
+No Cardano tweets yet though from [@Official_Upbit](https://twitter.com/search?q=from%3AOfficial_Upbit%20Cardano&src=typed_query&f=top).

 ### Multiple ISPO Pools Opening Under the Radar
-Of the new pools, there were some interesting finds on the public blockchain that are telling.
-It looks like multiple new ISPO pools are on the horizon.
+Among the eighteen new pools that have been created since the last report, some interesting findings have emerged on the public blockchain.
+Specifically, it appears that multiple new ISPO pools may be on the horizon.

 **Shareslake [SHRLK]**

-One (1) new pool was registered on-chain as [SHRLK] from the former Cardano Side-chain Stablecoin effort Shareslake.
-You can read more about them from an Adapulse article by Blocksplain [Shareslake : A Fiat-backed Stablecoin and Ecosystem – A Sidechain of Cardano](https://adapulse.io/shareslake-a-fiat-backed-stablecoin-and-ecosystem-a-sidechain-of-cardano/)
+One (1) new pool registered on-chain was **SHRLK** from the former Cardano Side-chain Stablecoin effort _Shareslake_.
+You can read more about them from an Adapulse article by Blocksplain: [Shareslake : A Fiat-backed Stablecoin and Ecosystem – A Sidechain of Cardano](https://adapulse.io/shareslake-a-fiat-backed-stablecoin-and-ecosystem-a-sidechain-of-cardano/)

-Anyway, the interesting tidbit is that the website www.shareslake.com redirects to paybycrypto.app (a website), which looks like a new project.
+Anyway, the interesting tidbit is that the website www.shareslake.com redirects to [paybycrypto.app](paybycrypto.app) (a website), which looks like a new project.
 Something is in the works it seems, but ETH based?

 **Occam.fi [CHKR1] ISPO**

-One (1) new pool registered was CHKR1, which seems to the an Occam ISPO pool for $CHAKRA token.
+One (1) new pool registered was **CHKR1**, which seems to the an Occam ISPO pool for $CHAKRA token.
 [Occam](https://occam.fi/) has been around Cardano for a few years now and describes itself from their website as _"Interchain incubator DAO & DeFi powerhouse"_.

 It now looks like Occam is in the [ISPO-as-a-Service Business](https://ispo.occam.fi).
 If you stake in the CHKR1 pool, you will get the $CHAKRA token which seems to be [Occam's DAO governance token](https://ispo.occam.fi/project/4)